abdrahmansoltan/Learning-Notes/React/01-React.md

   // in `app.js`
   function App() {
     return (
-      // now we want to tell the parent compont (Home) where we want the react-router-dom to render the nested-matching-element (Shop) --> using "Outlet componet" from react-router-dom
+      // now we want to tell the parent component (Home) where we want the react-router-dom to render the nested-matching-element (Shop) --> using "Outlet component" from react-router-dom
       <Routes>
         <Route path='/home' element={<Home />}>
           <Route path='shop' element={<Shop />} />